top of page

 Everyone is welcome to come just as they are.
 We encourage you to come the way that you feel most comfortable.
 Some of us wear jeans and t-shirts, some of us wear our Sunday best.
 Wherever you are, whatever you wear, you're welcome here.

 Parking is available to the back and side of St. Matthew's.
-Additional overflow parking is available if needed at the Loudoun County Sheriff Office across the street.
+Additional overflow parking is available if needed at the Loudoun County Sheriff Office, along Argonne Ave, and across the street at Briar Patch Park.

 We offer Communion at (almost) every service.
 If you're new to the Episcopal Church or from a tradition where Communion occurs less frequently, here are some frequently asked questions.